 - All options to avoid suspension will be considered before taking this step. - Consideration should be given to the risk of harm and well-being of the child concerned.
-If the Case Manager is concerned about the welfare of other children in the community or the member of staff's family, the Local Authority Designated Officer should be notified. - Suspension has to be agreed with the Group Managing Director.
-A member of staff should not be automatically suspended and all other options should be considered.

-- The Case Manager should check the views of the Local Authority Designated Officer, Child Protective Services and the Police, as appropriate but ultimately it is the group Senior Leadership Teams decision - Other considerations could include redeployment to supervised work with children, moving to a different organisation in the Group. - If the staff member is suspended, written confirmation should be sent within a working day setting out the reasons for the suspension.
-A named contact with their details should be given to provide support. - The accused person will be advised to contact a colleague or friend for support. - They will also be given information about the employee support service. - The accused will be kept informed about the progress of their case. - Social contact should not be prevented. - The Case Manager should use their professional judgment and seek advice from the Designated Officer about whether it is appropriate to inform parents and carers of the allegation, the progress of the case, or the outcome.
+If the Case Manager is concerned about the welfare of other children in the community or the member of staff's family, the Local Authority Designated Officer and Children's Social Care should be notified. - Suspension has to be agreed with the Group Managing Director and ER Manager, Cognita HR.
+A member of staff should not be automatically suspended and all other options should be considered. - The Case Manager should check the views of the Local Authority Designated Officer, Children's Social Care and the Police, as appropriate but ultimately it is the group Senior Leadership Teams decision - Other considerations could include redeployment to supervised work with children, moving to a different organisation in the Group. - If the staff member is suspended, written confirmation should be sent within a working day setting out the reasons for the suspension.
+A named contact with their details should be given to provide support. - The staff member will be advised to contact a colleague or friend for support. - They will also be given information about the employee support service. - The staff member will be kept informed about the progress of their case. - Social contact should not be prevented. - The Case Manager should use their professional judgment and seek advice from the Designated Officer about whether it is appropriate to inform parents and carers of the allegation, the progress of the case, or the outcome.
 If the decision is to share any information, parents must be made aware of the need for confidentiality.